Ashir1805/LIN3046_A1_C/README.md

 ## Language Data

 Scripts of movies from the website below.
-Director and were found by searching in Google.
+Director of the selected movies was found by searching in Google.
 ```
 1. First, we visited the website.
 2. Next, we chose the genre.